swcarpentry/shell-novice/_episodes/03-create.md

 > when someone double-clicks it.
 {: .callout}

+### Excercises

 > ## Renaming Files
 >
-> Suppose that you created a `.txt` file in your current directory to contain a list of the
+> Suppose that you created a plain-text file in your current directory to contain a list of the
 > statistical tests you will need to do to analyze your data, and named it: `statstics.txt`
 >
 > After creating and saving this file you realize you misspelled the filename!
 You want to